-The display lets you use the meter to perform various tasks such as setting up the meter, displaying data screens, or performing resets.
+The display (integrated or remote) lets you use the meter to perform various tasks such as setting up the meter, displaying data screens, acknowledging alarms, or performing resets.

-LED Indicators
+LED indicators

 The LED indicators alert or inform you of meter activity.